N=2 supersymmetric dynamics for pedestrians: theory with 4 flavors and Gaiotto's duality

 Now suppose the gauge coupling is small at the ultraviolet.
 Equivalently, suppose $\tau_{UV}$ has a large positive imaginary part.
 Further suppose $\mu_{1,2,3,4}$ are all of the same order, $\sim\mu$.
 Then the coupling at the energy scale $\sim \mu$ is small, and the semiclassical analysis is OK.
 We see that when $a\sim \pm \mu_i$, or equivalently when $u\sim \mu_i{}^2$, the low-energy limit is described by $\U(1)$ gauge theory with one charged hypermultiplet.
 Far below this scale, the theory is effectively the pure $\SU(2)$ theory, which has the monopole point and the dyon point.
 Then the $u$-plane schematically has the structure shown in Fig.~\ref{fig:nf_4_uplane_generic}.

-When $\mu_{1,2,3,4}=0$, we can consider the R-symmetry with the charge assignment This is not anomalous.
-Then the only sensible point to have a singularity in the $u$-plane is at the origin, where six singularities in the generic case collide, see Fig.~\ref{fig:nf_4_uplane_massless}.
+When $\mu_{1,2,3,4}=0$, we can consider the R-symmetry with the charge assignment This $\U(1)_R$ symmetry is not anomalous.
+The only way to put six singularities in a $\U(1)_R$ invariant way is to put all of them at the origin, where six singularities in the generic case collide, see Fig.~\ref{fig:nf_4_uplane_massless}.

 The coupling is given by $\tau_{UV}$ everywhere, Therefore the monodromy $M_\infty$ at infinity is just It looks relatively uninteresting.
 We will see however that there is a lot of interesting physics going on when we study the dependence on $\tau_{UV}$.